MicrosoftDocs/fabric-docs/docs/real-time-analytics/get-data-event-hub.md

 To stream data from Azure Event Hubs into Real-Time-Analytics, you'll go through two main steps.
 The first step is to create a [!INCLUDE [product-name](../includes/product-name.md)] platform-based cloud connection to a specific event hub instance.
 This data stream can be used across all [!INCLUDE [product-name](../includes/product-name.md)] workspaces and is managed centrally.

-In the second step, you'll connect this [!INCLUDE [product-name](../includes/product-name.md)]-based cloud connection to a KQL Database.
+In the second step, you'll connect this [!INCLUDE [product-name](../includes/product-name.md)]-based cloud connection to a KQL database.
 This process creates a database-specific Kusto Event Hub Data Stream.
 The connection will stream data into the table you specified during setup, and the data will then be available to query using a KQL queryset.

 ## Prerequisites